SanghamitraDutta/Clicks_And_Impressions/README.md

     iii) Upload the processed dataframe to a separate S3 bucket in csv format.
     iv)  Copy the processed S3 file to Redshift table.
 3. Delete the processed file from S3 to free up storage space.

+### Instructions to run the repo:
+1. Enter the Redshift credentials in the notebook **Create_Redshift_Tables.ipynb**.
+Run the notebook to create 2 tables in Redshift.
+2. Enter the Redshift credentials along with the path to a new S3 bucket for storing the processed files temproraily.
+Run the file to file to download json files from S3, process the raw data, upload processed file to S3 and then copy to Redshift tables.